Teetering on the brink of divorce? But also unsure if ending things is REALLY the right choice? Discernment Counseling can help.

 You have a long and meaningful history together, but things definitely aren’t good NOW.
 You’re getting to a place where you can’t take it anymore.

 You want to stay together for the kids, but at what cost?

-You may even respect some parts of each other, but there is too much conflict and no more spark.
+Maybe you even respect some parts of each other, but there is too much conflict and no more spark.
 You need something different.

 Important Information About Discernment Counseling:

 - Entire process lasts a maximum of five counseling sessions

 - Each session lasts 1.5 – 2 hours